Maxakipust/id_pos/README.md

 To run without building the word2vec model and graph clustering: `python3 src/main` To run and build the word2vec model and graph clustering `python3 src/main long` To start a webserver urn `python3 src/webserver.py`

+---

+To run the RNN portion of this project, open the included 'RNN_POS_TAGGER.ipynb' in a Google Colab environment and follow the instructions included in the project.
+Specifically, the first line of "Usage" stating that the "easiest way to the script by default is to open 'Runtime' in the topbar in Google Colab and then select 'Run all'."